enepomnyaschih/jwidget/guides/home/README.md

     new Greeter().{@link JW.UI.Component#renderTo renderTo}("body");

-<iframe frameborder="0" width="400" height="100" src="http://enepomnyaschih.github.io/mt/1.3/greeter.html"></iframe>
+<iframe frameborder="0" width="400" height="100" src="http://enepomnyaschih.github.io/mt/1.4/greeter.html"></iframe>

 Sure, in Angular and Ember this code would be much shorter, but in jWidget you see clearly how it works.
-This makes you confident in that you're able to implement as complicated and big MVC application as you would like to.
+This makes you confident in that you're able to implement as complicated and big MV application as you would like to.
 You can be confident to use all well-known OOD patterns and follow OOD
 <a href="http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)">SOLID principles</a>.
 Read the
 [tutorial](#!/guide/ensample1) for more examples.